 Texas roads are not the only place where intoxicated is hazardous.
-Similar to driving while intoxicated, flying while intoxicated is another offense which Texas lawmakers hope to eliminate or limit.
+Similar to driving while intoxicated, flying while intoxicated is another offense that Texas lawmakers hope to eliminate or limit.
 Operating an aircraft while intoxicated is an increasingly dangerous offense that can lead to hefty fines or even jail time.

 If you made the mistake of operating an aircraft while intoxicated, defending yourself against these charges may prove difficult.
 Having an attorney in your corner can mean the difference between paying large fines and having your charges dropped.

 At your free consultation, you can discuss your charges with a criminal defense attorney who can walk you through the process.
-With offices in Denton and Lewisville, this firm also accepts clients in The Colony, Sanger, Carrollton, Sanger, Argyle, and surrounding areas.
+Our firm also helps clients in Denton, Frisco, Lewisville, Flower Mound, and surrounding areas of Denton County, Texas.

 Texas Code §49.05 prohibits any individual from operating an aircraft while he or she lacks the normal use of mental or physical abilities due to alcohol, drugs, or both.
 In addition, any individual with an alcohol concentration of 0.08 or higher is prohibited from operating an aircraft.